hoelsner/python-script-examples/README.md

 * [Introduction to the python ipaddress module](https://codingnetworker.com/2015/12/introduction-python-ipaddress-module/) - quick introduction to the python ipaddress module
 * [Automate SSH connections with netmiko](https://codingnetworker.com/2016/03/automate-ssh-connections-with-netmiko/) - automate SSH connection with netmiko and visualize the results using HTML, CSS and Javascript
 * [Parse Cisco IOS configurations with RegEx ](https://codingnetworker.com/2016/05/parse-cisco-ios-configurations-regex/) - some basic examples how to parse Cisco IOS configuration using regular expressions
+* [Parse Cisco IOS configuration using ciscoconfparse](https://codingnetworker.com/2016/06/parse-cisco-ios-configuration-ciscoconfparse/) - examples how to parse Cisco IOS configuration using ciscoconfparse (follow up to the last post)

 In the post [about Vagrant](https://codingnetworker.com/2015/09/use-vagrant-to-run-the-python-examples/), I'll explain how to execute the examples within a virtual machine.
 This Vagrant VM also contains a pre-configured Jupyter environment, which is described in more detail in the post about [Jupyter: an interactive web-based python shell](https://codingnetworker.com/2015/11/jupyter-interactive-web-based-python-shell/).